AntonFagerberg/antonfagerberg.github.io/_posts/2016-07-25-distributed-collections-in-the-standard-library.markdown

 Spark RDDs are, and must be, lazy while (most) Scala collections are strict.
 In the most common Scala programs, you don't want lazy evaluation of collections.
 You want the `map` on line 1 to be evaluated once (strict) and not twice (lazy) - you can think of strict vs lazy in this example as whether the value of `xs` should be cached or not.

-But, for when you do want the lazy behaviour, Scala already has [views](http://docs.scala-lang.org/overviews/collections/views.html) but what Odersky mentions in his talk is a new alignment of views to make them behave more like the RDDs in Spark - perhaps even adding [pair-wise operations](http://spark.apache.org/docs/latest/programming-guide.html#working-with-key-value-pairs).
+But, for when you do want the lazy behavior, Scala already has [views](http://docs.scala-lang.org/overviews/collections/views.html) but what Odersky mentions in his talk is a new alignment of views to make them behave more like the RDDs in Spark - perhaps even adding [pair-wise operations](http://spark.apache.org/docs/latest/programming-guide.html#working-with-key-value-pairs).
 When Odersky talks about views, he says that they enable the Scala code to produce a "recipe" rather than eagerly evaluating the collection operations.
 This "recipe" is similar to the RDD operations Spark uses to schedule how a cluster of networked machines should do computations on the distributed collections.

-Just like Scala has support for [parallel collections](http://docs.scala-lang.org/overviews/parallel-collections/overview.html) which can be used whenever the user wants to utilise several CPU cores, having a distributed collection for when the user wants to utilise a cluster of computers would be a really interesting language feature.
+Just like Scala has support for [parallel collections](http://docs.scala-lang.org/overviews/parallel-collections/overview.html) which can be used whenever the user wants to utilize several CPU cores, having a distributed collection for when the user wants to utilize a cluster of computers would be a really interesting language feature.

 Distributed collections do however require a way to actually schedule and execute the the computations on a cluster which is far from a trivial problem.
 On the other hand, Scala already have an official distributed actor system thanks to [Akka](http://akka.io) so we can at least play around with the though of this being possible.